laurencedawson/sync-for-reddit/README.md

 	- Comment search + new design

 ### Cards
-	- Hook up the new inline video player for cards
+	- Autoplay for cards
-	- Add the new pinned posts header
+	- Swipe actions need rounded corners

 ### Posts
 	- Update post adapter to use the UI mode